SeitaBV/v2g-liberty/README.md

 # (market_price_per_kwh + markup_per_kwh) * VAT

 # Value Added Tax.
+# This is only taken into account for electricity_providers marked with †
-# Use a calculation factor (100 + VAT / 100)
+# Use a calculation factor (100 + VAT / 100).
 # E.g. for NL VAT is 21%, so factor is 1.21.
 Use dot (.) not comma (,).
+# If you'd like to effectively "not use VAT" you can set it to 1
 VAT: 1.21

 # Markup per kWh
+# This is only taken into account for electricity_providers marked with †
-# This includes energy tax and provider markup
+# This usually includes energy tax and supplier markup
-#
-# Energy tax per kWh exclusding VAT.
+# Energy tax per kWh excluding VAT.
-# FOR NL: Energiebelasting 2023 is 12.599 €ct/kWh.
-#
-# Energy provider markup excluding VAT
-# The markup your energy provider chargers per kWh excluding VAT.
 # Markup in €ct/kWh, Use dot (.) not comma (,).
+# If you'd like to effectively "not use a markup" you can set it to 0
 markup_per_kwh: 14.399

 ## VERY RARELY CHANGE ##
 fm_base_entity_address_power: "ea1.2022-03.nl.seita.flexmeasures:fm1."